PG (Propylene Glycol) vs. VG (Vegetable Glycerin)

 It isn’t as simple as deciding on a high VG or PG fluid and hoping for the best.
 It all comes down to your equipment.
 If it isn’t suitable for the job, it can lead to unpleasant throat irritation or wicking problems resulting in dry hits.

 - Sub-Ohm Tanks – These tanks include the Aspire Atlantis and Kanger Subtank among others.
 They can take a lot more power than standard clearomizers and are designed to deal well with high VG juice.
-Vaping at this increased battery strength uses up e-fluid a lot quicker than with, so you’ll find your juice going down quicker than with high PG fluids.
+Vaping at this increased battery strength uses up e-juice a lot quicker than with, so you’ll find your juice disappearing more quickly than with high PG fluids.
 If you want to know more about this, check our detailed guide to sub-ohm vaping, and some essential advice on battery safety.

 Tips for PG/VG DIY E-Liquid

 The best way to find your PG/VG ‘sweet spot’ to experiment by making your own e-juice.
 It’s surprisingly easy to do, and very cost-effective.
-We will look at this in more detail in a future article, but here are some key things to be aware of:
+You can check this out in more detail in our beginners’ guide to DIY, but here are some things to be aware of:

 - Flavourings And Nicotine – The majority of flavour concentrates and nicotine available are suspended in PG.
 It’s important to factor this in when making high VG e-juice as the higher the % of nicotine and flavour, the more the VG level drops.
-It is possible to buy nicotine and flavourings suspended in VG but this is not yet widespread.
+It is possible to buy nicotine and flavourings suspended in VG but this is less common.

 - Thinning Juice – If you have made juice with a high VG ratio, your coil might have problems with wicking the thick gloopy fluid.
 The solution is to add some distilled water to your juice to help thin it out.
 This will help the cotton absorb the fluid quicker.